Volunteering For Dog Rescue Centres In London

 Why Volunteer For A Dog Rescue Charity In London?

-With something like nine million dogs in the UK, according to the latest figures from leading charity PDSA, a large number of those pets live in London.
-There are also many reasons why dogs are given up or abandoned, while others may become lost on the capital's busy streets.
+An estimated 10 million dogs live in the UK, according to the latest figures from leading charity PDSA, with a large number of those pets living in London.
+There are many reasons why dogs are given up or abandoned, while others may become lost on the capital's busy streets.

 If you want to help these dogs find a new family who can give them a forever home, there are lots of dog rescue centres that will appreciate your time.
 Charities like this simply couldn't survive without the hours they receive from volunteers, as they aim to keep as many dogs out of harm's way as possible.

 As well as the feeling of achievement you can get through volunteering, you may also find that you thoroughly enjoy your experience and meet lots of great people along the way.
 If you want to get involved in volunteering, London has lots of animal rescue charities that need your help.

 Dog Rescue Charities In London That Need Your Support

 With over 20 rehoming centres across the UK and Ireland, Dogs Trust is the biggest dog welfare charity in Britain.
 It receives tens of thousands of calls every year from people looking to hand over a dog, and cares for over 15,000.
 It's a massive job to try and find a family to rescue each of these animals, and one that couldn't be done without the help of volunteers.

 You could help out at the Dogs Trust centre in Harefield, volunteer at one of its charity shops, or even rescue a dog yourself, if you're able to.
 Our players have raised over £14 Million to date for the charity alone.